vrutik2809/dbdump/README.md

     |`--output`|`-o`|output format of the dump `(json,csv,tsv)`|`json`|
     |`--help`|`-h`|help for the command|

-> appart from these options you can also pass the `--help` flag to get help for the command
+> You can always pass the `--help` flag to get help for the command